ColleSerre/SchoolArchives/Histoire/Nguyen/WW1 Peace making in the Middle East.md

 **Turkish archives have not been fully opened to researchers None of these terms exclude the possibility of genocide**

-## The US Senate & House of Representatives have both recognized the Armenian Genocide.
-However, the US government refused to recognize the Armenian Genocide for a long time, why ?
+**The US Senate & House of Representatives have both recognized the Armenian Genocide.
+However, the US government refused to recognize the Armenian Genocide for a long time, why ?**

 There is a NATO base in Turkey that the US depended on, until when they started to withdraw their troops.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODMwMTE1MDIwLC01NzMzMjg3OTZdfQ==
+eyJoaXN0b3J5IjpbODc2NzQyNzUyLDgzMDExNTAyMCwtNTczMz
+I4Nzk2XX0=
 -->